-A Memorandum of Understanding between the DEC and Sutherland Council is currently being finalised to allow even closer integration of the two programs, including the use of DEC equipment and staff during Council operations.
-This MOU is expected to be finalised by the end of July 2006.
+A Memorandum of Understanding between the DEC and Sutherland Council was finalised in 2007 allowing even closer integration of the two programs, including the use of DEC equipment and staff during Council operations.

 Objective 4. - Improve community and stakeholder appreciation of the issues related to the management of introduced animals and the urgent need to manage deer populations in conservation areas.